zhangzheheng12345/Lightest/README.md

 ## A quick look

-A short piece of test:
+A short piece of test using Lightest:

 ```C++
 #include "lightest/lightest.h"